-RANDOMIZED ALPHABET DRAWING: On this day, the Secretary of State shall conduct a drawing of the letters of the alphabet, the result of which shall be known as the randomized alphabet, to determine the order in which candidates appear on the Presidential Primary Election ballot.
-The Registrar of Voters shall also conduct a drawing of the letters of the alphabet to determine the ballot order for candidates for State legislative offices when the district includes more than one county.
+Presidential Primary Election ballot.
+The Registrar of Voters shall also conduct a drawing of the letters of the alphabet to determine the ballot order for candidates for State legislative offices when the district includes more than one county. §§ 13111(i), 13112(B)(1)(B)

-PUBLIC REVIEW FOR CANDIDATES' STATEMENTS OF

-QUALIFICATIONS AND BALLOT DESIGNATIONS IF

-NOMINATION PERIOD HAS BEEN EXTENDED: Public
+PUBLIC REVIEW FOR CANDIDATES' STATEMENTS OF QUALIFICATIONS AND BALLOT DESIGNATIONS IF NOMINATION PERIOD HAS BEEN EXTENDED: Public

-review period for Candidates' Statements of Qualifications and

-Ballot Designations filed during the extended filing period. § 13313